SeanBasu/test/README.md

 ### Finalize an expired allocation

-Finalize an expired allocation.
-It makes sure all blobbers has got min_lock_demand, unlocks all related pools.
-Moves tokens from write pool to allocation owner.
+Finalize an expired allocation makes sure all blobbers has got min_lock_demand, and unlocks all related pools, also moves the tokens from write pool to allocation owner.

      ./zbox finialloc --allocation <allocation_id>